-A common sense rule about designing a restaurant is that you never have as much space as your first think you do.
+A common-sense rule about designing a restaurant is that you never have as much space as you first thought you did.
 Even the most cavernous of spaces fill up quickly when you start adding commercial kitchens, walk-in refrigerators, a bar, restrooms, and a waiting area.
 A restaurant's design should be a balance between aesthetics and seating capacity, keeping practicality in mind.

 Menus, Equipment, and Staff

 A well-written restaurant menu should be descriptive, easy to read and have a clear, uncluttered layout.
 Also, it's better to use an attractive font and high-quality paper than muck it up with generic art found on the internet.

 Once you have your restaurant design down, you can start purchasing commercial kitchen equipment and furniture for your dining room and other areas in the front of the house.
 To save money, consider buying used equipment from a reliable source.

 As you get closer to opening day, hire for both the kitchen and the floor.
 Kitchen staff, waitstaff, and bartenders are all integral parts of most any restaurant, and you want to hire the perfect person for each position.